project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

 - Study Material
 - Tests

-This page expalins the features of and how to use the content editor to create resources.
+This section details the procedure on how to create resources using the inbuilt content editor.

-## Prerequisites
+### Prerequisites
 <table>
   <tr>
     <th style="width:35%;">Step</th>